 Our Krav Maga classes usually begin with a light warm-up and quickly move into techniques and drills.
 New students will learn basic stance, movements, and defenses before moving on to more complicated attacks and combatives.
 Students will also learn to defend themselves using knives, karambits, and improvised weapons, either carried in self-defense or taken from an attacker.
 Any person can be attacked at any time and in any situation; KMF Korea believes each student should leave class better able to defend themselves than when they arrived.
 Therefore, we don’t shy away from teaching even beginning students how to deal with common attacks such as punches, grabs, chokes, headlocks, gun and knife threats, and knife attacks, both standing and on the ground.
 Our students learn to protect themselves efficiently in a short period of time.
 Despite the seriousness of material covered, classes are held in a relaxed and welcoming atmosphere where students of all levels work together to develop their skills.

 There are no physical uniforms or belts for Krav Maga; instead, KMF-AC follows a colored belt system in the form of certifications directly from Israel.
 Beginners start as white belts and work their way up through yellow, orange, green, blue, brown, and eventually black.
 The time frame for how quickly a student can advance varies and each student progresses at their own pace based on their dedication and commitment.
 Serious students are also able to pursue teaching certifications through both KMF and Wingate Institute.

-Women are apt to experience high levels of stress, violence, and threats in our daily lives, and the kinds of attacks we deal with often differ from those directed at men.
+Women are apt to experience high levels of stress, violence, and threats in daily life, and the kinds of attacks women deal with generally differ from those directed at men.
 From microaggressions to workplace and street harassment to domestic violence and sexual assault, women are often targeted due to cultural bias, power imbalance, and social norms.
 Women’s self-defense adapts Krav Maga techniques to meet the needs of women in terms of dealing with bigger and stronger opponents, women-specific attacks, and building the mental strength necessary to confront abusers verbally, physically, and culturally.